Assaro/DD_Bot/README.md

 ## Features

 - Remotely start and stop Docker Containers using Discord Slash Commands
+- Easily grant Users and Groups on your Discord access to selected containers
 - Enable Friends to start specified Containers, e.g. Gameservers
     - Save Energy when noone is playing
 - DD_Bot is designed to work on the same machine in its own Container